 Alkaline batteries used to be the only choice for household batteries.
 Now, there’s no reason to buy alkaline batteries anymore.
 They might seem cheaper up-front, but you’ll pay much more over time for poorer performance.

 To put this in perspective, you might only get 100-200 camera shots with alkaline batteries (compared to 800+ with lithium batteries).
 This breaks down to about 70 cents per 50 shots.
-Since you can’t recharge most alkaline batteries, the cost adds up quickly.
+The cost adds up quickly since you can’t recharge most alkaline batteries.

 There are some rechargeable alkaline batteries, but their performance is terrible.
 You will get just a few recharge cycles out of them at best.